buildingSMART/BCF-API/README.md

 |due_date|string|Until when the topics issue needs to be resolved|false|
 | custom_fields| array (object) | Custom fields of a topic | false |

 > `custom_fields` are an optional array property that can be used by clients to attach custom data to a topic.
 The server should return the same array in the response.
 The array may be empty.
-It should follow the schema as defined in the project extensions.
+It should contain the custom fields as defined in the project extensions.
+> The `id` property of each custom field object is used to identify a field within a project.
+When creating or updating a topic, the `id` property from the extensions must be provided.

 _Note: If "bim_snippet" is present, then all four properties (`snippet_type`, `is_external`, `reference` and `reference_schema`) are mandatory._